-How They Lived -
+How They Lived (Volume 2)

 Having presented the physical conditions among which Hungarian Jews lived in the late 19th and early 20th centuries--the kind of neighborhoods and apartments they lived in, and the places where they worked--this second volume addresses the spiritual aspects and the lighter sides of their life.
 We are shown how they were raised as children, how they spent their leisure time, and receive insights into their religious practices, too.